-If you’re going to buy a ranch in Patagonia real estate, of course you want to understand the terrain, and we recommend you book your travels well in advance.
-Consider doing this during Patagonia’s summer months in order to accomplish your due diligence.
+If you’re going to buy a ranch in Patagonia real estate, you will want to understand the landscapes and the geography before you invest.
+The best way to understand these areas is to book a trip and make sure you do it in advance.
+Consider booking your stay during Patagonia’s summer months to have adequate time to complete this important step in your due diligence.
 Landscapes as undisturbed and vast as those in Patagonia are that way for a reason.
 They are generally more remote than what you find in the United States and it takes more advanced planning to assure a great visit.

 1. Make sure you have enough time to see everything Patagonia has to offer.

 Patagonia is at the other end of the world.
 Make the trip worth it.
-Allot enough vacation time to familiarize yourself with the the different regions.
-Make time for Patagonia fly fishing, hiking to glaciers and volcanoes, rafting, boating and kayaking the amazing fjords, walking the beaches and horseback riding.
+Allot enough vacation time to familiarize yourself with the different regions.
+Make time for Patagonia fly fishing, hiking to glaciers and volcanoes, rafting, boating and kayaking the amazing fjords, walking the beaches, and horseback riding.

 2. Decide if you want to fly through Argentina or Chile.

 There are flights out of the US that can take you through either Buenos Aires or Santiago.
 Decide which towns and cultures you want to see before making your way down south to the Patagonia property you are interested in purchasing.

 3. Know the difference between seasons in the northern and southern hemispheres.

 The seasons in Patagonia are opposite to those found in the Northern Hemisphere.
 When you are planning your trip, you should know that their Fall (March- April) is when the weather and leaves change with cooler days and the Summer months (December – February) are the best months to visit.

 4. Chile is long, so sometimes it is worth it to charter.

 Due to the distance between towns, road conditions, and water features along the way, it is sometimes easier to charter float planes, helicopters, or smaller planes to get to your destinations.
 Call us if you need recommendations on which companies to use!